oTree-org/oTree/README.md

 This is a dictionary just like `participant.vars`.

-Also, you can pass a dictionary called `vars` to a `SessionType` in `sessions.py`.
-For example, you could use this if you want 2 session types on the demo page that both play through the same app but have some parameter that is different (e.g. each `SessionType` represents a different treatment group).
-You can access the `SessionType` from your app's code with `subsession.session.session_type` or `player.participant.session.session_type`.

 ## Trying your app

 You can launch your app on your local development machine to test it, and then when you are satisfied, you can deploy it to a server.